kcmw3e/kcmw3e.github.io/src/about.md

   playing sports, and I'm on an endless quest to make *something* (careful asking me what because it changes all the time).

-I enjoy bouldering and staying active through various sports (whatever I can get someone else to play with me).
+I enjoy bouldering, slacklining, and staying active through various sports (whatever I can get someone else to play with me).
 I've been learning Japanese for about a year now.
 (Progress is slow, but progress is progress!)
 I enjoy programming, and frequently catch myself wandering down random rabbit